 As a homeowner and would-be employer, you run the risk of hiring a day laborer who is, at best, an unskilled or unenthusiastic worker; at worst, this laborer may pilfer from you or cause personal harm or property damage (though risks are low).
 For the day laborer, there is no agreed-upon pay scale or working conditions.
 Equally, day laborers face safety risks when strangers pick them up off the street.

-Solution Is a Day Laborer Center
+Solution: a Day Laborer Center

-But there is a solution that greatly helps with the process of hiring (and hopefully rehiring) day laborers for your home remodeling jobs, all the while providing greater security for the laborers themselves.
+However, there is a solution that greatly helps with the process of hiring (and hopefully rehiring) day laborers for your home remodeling jobs, all the while providing greater security for the laborers themselves.
 It is a day laborer center.

 Day laborer centers typically are 501(c)3 non-profit organizations that act as matchmaking services for employers (that's you!) and day laborers.
 These centers are usually not affiliated with local government, though they may receive some approval from municipalities.